-Offered three times through fall, this 6-week series will provide participants in the learning community with instructional strategies, networking opportunities, and peer group support.
+Offered throughout the year, this 6-course series will provide participants in the learning community with instructional strategies, networking opportunities, and peer group support.

-Each week, educators will participate in a two-hour workshops on key teaching topics, including:
+In each session, educators will participate in a two-hour workshop on key teaching topics, including:

 - Building Community in Online and Remote Courses

 - Fostering Student Engagement and Interaction in the Remote Environment